CorfuDB/CorfuDB/README.md

 =====

 CORFU is a distributed log service.
-Clients link with a client-side library, com.microsoft.corfu.CorfuClientImpl.java, which implements a simple API (see com.microsoft.corfu.CorfuExtendedInterface.java,
+Clients link with a client-side library, `com.microsoft.corfu.CorfuClientImpl.java`, which implements a simple API (see `com.microsoft.corfu.CorfuExtendedInterface.java`,
-    which extends com.microsoft.corfu.CorfuInterface.java).
+    which extends `com.microsoft.corfu.CorfuInterface.java`).

-There is a simple Helloworld.java example in the unittests folder.
+There is a simple `Helloworld.java` example in the `unittests` folder.
 It walks you through starting a CORFU client and doing simple log writing/reading.
-There are other simple examples under unittests, like WriteTester.java (writer-loop) and ReaderTester.java (reader loop).
+There are other simple examples under `unittests`, like `WriteTester.java` (writer-loop) and `ReaderTester.java` (reader loop).

-There is also a very primitive interactive debugger, com.microsoft.corfu.unittests.CorfuDBG .
+There is also a very primitive interactive debugger, `com.microsoft.corfu.unittests.CorfuDBG` .
 It lets you manually append entries to the look and read the meta-information back from the log.

 ===============================================================
 Bringing up a Corfu service: